-If you’re thinking about getting a Pomeranian and doing your homework ahead of time, one of your initial questions is likely, “What is the Pomeranian price?”
+If you’re thinking about getting a Pomeranian, one of your initial questions is likely, “What is the Pomeranian price?”

 That’s a great question, and we have the answer.

-Of course, there’s the initial Pomeranian price.
-It’s also good to look into the longterm expenses for this fluffy furball as well to get a full picture of what they’ll cost.
+Of course, there’s the initial expense for buying a Pomeranian.
+It’s also good to look into the longterm costs for this fluffy furball.
+Here’s everything you need to know!

 Ultimately, the Pomeranian price depends on a number of factors, including the breeder’s reputation, the lineage of the puppy, location, litter size, training and coloring.
 It all depends on what you’re looking for in a pup.